mysqljs/mysql/Readme.md

 You can also pass a function and handle type casting yourself.
 You're given some column information like database, table and name and also type and length.
-If you just want to apply a custom type casting to a specific type you can call the default.
+If you just want to apply a custom type casting to a specific type you can do it and then fallback to the default.
 Here's an example of converting `TINYINT(1)` to boolean:

 ```js
 connection.query({